almtzr/opencopter/README.md

-## Project
+# Hi, Welcome to the Open Copter github page.<br>

-Open Copter is a scalable modular drone prototype.
-Without any tools, it can be quickly and easily assembled.
+Open Copter is a scalable modular drone prototype that could be quickly and easily assembled.
 <br>

 <div align="center">